mireia-bioinfo/pipelineNGS/README.md

 predifined functions to make calls to different programs for performing the different steps in the processing and analysis of high-throughput data.

-**Warning**: The documentation of this packge is very outdates, use with caution!
+**Warning**: The documentation of this packge is very outdated, use with caution!

 ## Getting started
 ### Programs you need to have installed and included in your path: